SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/dedicated_clustered_storage/Configuring_database/Configuring_multiple_Elasticsearch_clusters.md

 1. Click *Save*.

    > [!NOTE]
+   >
-   > Database configuration changes will not take effect until the Agent is restarted.
+   > - Database configuration changes will not take effect until the Agent is restarted.
+   > - To remove an Elasticsearch cluster, select it in the list below the main Elasticsearch configuration and click *Remove*.

 > [!CAUTION]
 > While it was possible to configure multiple Elasticsearch clusters in the *DBConfiguration.xml* file prior to DataMiner 10.3.10/10.4.0, this should not be done in recent DataMiner versions.
 Specifically, refrain from editing the *ID* tag in this file, as this could lead to a need for complete reconfiguration.